Background pattern

 Adolescents and children weighing 50 kg or more, and adults

 • The recommended dose is between 25 mg and 100 mg twice a day.
-Your doctor may then decide to adjust it to find the best dose for you.
+Your doctor may later decide to adjust it to find the best dose for you.

-Only the following examples of doses to be taken and what syringe to use are shown in the following table.
-Your doctor will determine the appropriate dose for you and which syringe to use, based on your weight.
+The following table only shows examples of doses to be taken and which syringe to use.
+Your doctor will determine the correct dose for you and which syringe to use, based on your weight.

-Dose in ml to be taken twice a day and what syringe to use: for adolescents and children weighing 50 kg or more, and adults:
+Dose in ml to be taken twice a day and which syringe to use: for adolescents and children weighing 50 kg or more, and adults:

 Weight